moreta/vue-use-zod-validator/libs/README.md

 Simple Zod Form validator composable for Vue 3

 * Working with plain html tag.
-Don't need custom component.
+You don't need to use custom components.

 # Dependencies